cesbo/help/src/content/docs/en/astra/streams/mpts.md

 ---
-title: "MPTS Settings"
+title: MPTS Settings
-date: 2023-03-23
 sidebar:
-    order: 1
+    order: 3
 ---

-MPTS (Multi Program Transport Stream) - a stream containing several services (programs).
-It is often used to transfer channels to ip-qam/ip-asi modulators.
+MPTS (Multi Program Transport Stream) lets you bundle multiple TV channels into a single stream.
+This is useful when you need to send several channels together to broadcasting equipment or cable networks.

-Open the main page (Dashboard) of Astra and find the item `New Stream`, in the upper right corner, to open a new window.
-Find `Multi Program Stream` and set the checkbox on it.
-After that, you will have additional fields.
+For example, instead of sending Channel 1, Channel 2, and Channel 3 as separate streams, MPTS combines them into one stream that carries all three channels.

+## Creating an MPTS Stream

+To create an MPTS stream:

+1. Go to the main Dashboard
+2. Click `New Stream` in the upper right corner
+3. Check the `Multi Program Stream` checkbox
+4. Configure the settings below

 ## General

-The General window allows you to configure the basic settings of a DVB-T modulator, including its frequency range, modulation scheme, and output level
+The General tab contains the basic settings for your MPTS stream

 ![General Options](https://cdn.cesbo.com/help/astra/delivery/broadcasting/mpts/general.png)